Live

 Hospitals may also have a restaurant or convenience store.

-Rooms are never completely dark due to emergency lighting, and nurses come round every couple of hours during the night to check on patients.
+Rooms are never completely dark due to emergency lighting, and nurses come around every couple of hours during the night to check on patients.
 Combined with the slightly too short bed and the hard mattress, I didn’t really sleep properly the whole time I was in the hospital.
 You might want to bring earplugs and a sleep mask with you.

 Each patient had a small TV, a fridge and some drawers to store belongings.